VLiance/Cwc/README.md

 any change of command line.
 A command like "clean" is thus practically obsolete.

 ### Compilation by folder:
-It is possible to send a whole directory in one command line, it will process all the files inside it which greatly simplify the command list.
+It is possible to send a whole directory in one command line.
+It will process all the files inside, which greatly simplify the command list.

 ### Accepts the variables:
-We can insert variables in our commands, using parentheses () Several important variables are predefined to simplify the management of the files according to the build type (x86, x64, Debug, O2, O3) which requires different.
+We can insert variables in our commands, using braces {}
+There are a lot of build-in vars to simplify compilation processs like the build type (x86, x64, Debug, O2, O3) which requires different folder

 ### Sanitizer:
 Connect to DrMemory, you can comb through all possible memory errors.